google/error-prone/docs/bugpattern/PreferredInterfaceType.md

-For method return type, you should use the immutable type (such as `ImmutableList`) instead of the general collection interface type (such as `List`).
-This communicates to your callers important [semantic guarantees][javadoc].
+Prefer referring to types by the immutable type (such as `ImmutableList`) instead of the general collection interface type (such as `List`).
+This communicates important [semantic guarantees][javadoc].

 This is consistent with [Effective Java 3rd Edition §64][ej3e-64], which says to refer to objects by their interfaces.
 Guava's immutable collection classes offer